lyijin/topGO_pipeline/README.rst

 Setting up relevant files and folders
 -------------------------------------
 In essence, this step is necessary because my R programming is terrible.
 You'll notice that the topGO R script contains a lot of hardcoded filenames and folders.
 That's mainly because I got lazy and didn't bother figuring out how to configure an R script to take in command-line arguments, like any sensible script should.
-It's not easy to pass arguments to the script via Rstudio, hence my laziness.
+It's not easy to pass arguments to the script via RStudio, hence my laziness.

 OK, enough griping.
 I'll use an example (*Aiptasia*) to illustrate the process.
 If you mimic the way I set up this git repository, you'd be fine.
 Hopefully.